 PART 27 PART 27 — Arbitration

-234. Orders for permission to enforce(1) An order giving permission to enforce an award under this Rule must be drawn up by the claimant and served on the defendant in accordance with Part 4 of these Rules.(2) The order may be served out of the jurisdiction without permission as if the order were an arbitration claim form.(3) Within 14 days after service of the order or, if the order is to be served out of the jurisdiction, within such other period as the Court may set the defendant may apply to set aside the order and the award must not be enforced until after the end of that period or any application made by the defendant within that period has been finally disposed of.(4) The order must contain a statement of the right to make an application to set the order aside and the restriction on enforcement under paragraph (3).
+234. Orders for permission to enforce(1) An order recognising, or giving permission to enforce, an award must be served on the defendant by the claimant in accordance with Part 4 of these Rules.(2) The order may be served out of the jurisdiction without permission as if the order were an arbitration claim form.(3) Within 14 days after service of the order or, if the order is to be served out of the jurisdiction, within such other period as the Court may set the defendant may apply to set aside the order and the award must not be enforced until after the end of that period or any application made by the defendant within that period has been finally disposed of.(4) The order must contain a statement of the right to make an application to set the order aside and the restriction on enforcement under paragraph (3).

-235. Enforcement of an award of interest(1) Where an applicant seeks to enforce an award of interest the whole or any part of which relates to a period after the date of the award, he must file a statement giving the particulars set out in the relevant practice direction.(2) A statement under paragraph (1) must be filed whenever the amount of interest has been quantified for the purpose of obtaining a judgment or order under section 55 of the Arbitration Regulations or enforcing such a judgment or order.
+235. Enforcement of an award of interest(1) Where an applicant seeks an order for the recognition or enforcement of an award of interest the whole or any part of which relates to a period after the date of the award, he must file a statement giving the particulars set out in the relevant practice direction.(2) A statement under paragraph (1) must be filed whenever the amount of interest has been quantified for the purpose of obtaining a judgment or order under section 56 of the Arbitration Regulations or enforcing such a judgment or order.

 236. Registration in Court of First Instance of foreign awards(1) Where an award is made in proceedings on an arbitration in any territory to which sections 169 to 174 of the Regulations extend and has, under the law in force in the place where it was made, become enforceable in the same manner as a judgment given by a court in that place, the Rules in Part 29 apply in relation to the award as they apply in relation to a judgment given by the Court, subject to paragraph (2).(2) The written evidence required by Rule 233(1) must state, in addition to the matters required by that rule, that to the best of the information or belief of the maker of the statement the award has, under the law in force in the place where it was made, become enforceable in the same manner as a judgment given by a court in that place.